Questions & Answers

 What are problems with other turf deodorizer granules from other mines?

 Beware: There are other Synthetic Turf Distributors selling zeolite that are not aware of the harmful impurities which can hurt turf fibers.
 In 2008, Companies used a zeolite from other mines until warranty problems occurred.
 Because dogs will run back and forth on the turf, the turf fibers are pulled and crushed.
 The impurities in the volcano ash would rub against the fiber and shred them causing them to come out in chunks.
 Also, the impurities in the volcano ash would compact and cause the turf to not drain properly.
 Some mines contains chromium which is listed by Proposition 65 as unsafe and therefore needs a warning label placed on your turf.
+Most pure white zeolites are made up of sea shells which are made from calcium.
+This calcium breaks down fast and will turn your turf white.

 What are the different zeolite types?